ImperialCollegeLondon/MitoNetworksGenetics/Linear_Feedback_Control/Quality_control/README.md

 4. When done, copy the file `process_sweep.pbs` and `Process_stoch_sim.py` onto HPC and then `qsub process_sweep.pbs`
 5. When done, this will generate the contents of the `Data` folder.
 Copy from cluster into the `Data` folder
 6. To generate plots, run the notebook in the `Analysis` subdirectory

+## Deterministic analysis

+To make data, run the `.py` script on a cluster (takes several hours).
+To make plots, run the Jupyter notebook.